skcho/debug-mode/TUTORIAL.md

 The special command, `^`, can be used to pop multiple queries from the `STACK`.
 For example, `^^` pops two times and `^^^` pops three times.
-Therefore, if you enter long enough `^`s, the debug mode exits immediately.
+Therefore, if we enter long enough `^`s, the debug mode exits immediately.

 Long string query
 -----------------

-Sometimes you may want to print a multi-lined very long data, however it is not a good idea to use `DM.short` for that, because it requires to compose a long string value, which is inefficient in many cases.
+Sometimes we may want to print a multi-lined very long data, however it is not a good idea to use `DM.short` for that, because it requires to compose a long string value, which is inefficient in many cases.
 Instead, use `DM.long` for that, the argument of which is a function that prints the long data by itselt.

 ```ocaml
 let print_long_msg () =